ThomasAlbin/gistyc/README.md

 ## Delete a GIST

-Deleting using ONLY the FILEPATH
+Deletion using ONLY the FILEPATH

 ```python
 # import